asalbers/deployment_stacks_demo/README.md

 # Deployment stacks demo

 There are two bicep files that can be used here.
+For this demo the first is the aca_deploy.bicep that deploys a simple Container app in a environment.
+The second is the aks.bicep which deploys a basic aks cluster.

 ## Deploying the stack